 A warning is default behavior, and bootstrapping defines it as error in the generated configuration file.
-MySQL Router versions before 8.0.29 ignore unknown configuration options.
-A warning logs a warning message but does not halt, whereas an error means Router fails to initialize and exits.
+Warning logs a warning message but does not halt, whereas an error means MySQL Router fails to initialize and exits.

+[DEFAULT] unknown\config\option=warning

-[DEFAULT] unknown\config\option=warning user (system)
+user (system)